I remember the weekend last year when I officially met Pete Milliman.

-Milliman was kind enough to invite me into his office the day before the Big Red opened their season against longtime rival Hobart, and we discussed that Cornell was looking to start the season with a win for the first time in 5 years.
+Milliman was kind enough to invite me into his office the day before the Big Red opened their season against longtime rival Hobart, and we discussed that Cornell was looking to start the season with a win for the first time in five years.
 I admitted that I was puzzled by that losing streak—the longest in program history.

 Never one to make excuses, Pete said, “A lot of the schools start practice as soon as they return to school in January.
 The Ivy League dictates that we can’t start practice until Feb.
 1, and last year almost every Ivy school lost, or barely won against inferior teams.”
-Of the four straight opening day defeats, Milliman said, “It’s a horrible track record,” and it was clear that he and his charges were ready to do something about it when they traveled to Geneva to meet the Statesmen.
+Of the four straight opening day defeats, Milliman said, “it’s a horrible track record,” and it was clear that he and his charges were ready to do something about it when they traveled to Geneva to meet the Statesmen.

 Two days after the opener, the Big Red would host Lehigh, and like Hobart, the Mountain Hawks had a two-game head start on Cornell.
 Milliman said, “Given we start practice on Feb.
 1, there are some years that there is a good chance that we don’t even get outside (to practice) before the season opens.”
 Milliman noted they have been lucky this year, only needing one indoor practice.

 The energy around the program feels different these days.
 On any given day, the players might see Richie Moran—the Hall of Fame coach whose teams won three national championships and for whom the head coaching position is named—and they are mentored by coaches who have played the game at a very high level.
-After a collegiate career as a 3-time All-American at Gettysburg, Milliman played Major League Lacrosse for four seasons, and both of his assistants are (or have been) pro players as well.
+After a collegiate career as a three-time All-American at Gettysburg, Milliman played Major League Lacrosse for four seasons, and both of his assistants are (or have been) pro players as well.
 Jordan Stevens and Connor Buczek both have MLL experience, and given the fact that both are former Cornell lacrosse All-Americans, they can offer some insight on how to balance Division I athletics and Ivy League academics.